CiaranMoran27/pands-project2021/README.md

   - Note: For best results and ease of use clone repository as described here: **<https://docs.github.com/en/github/creating-cloning>**.

 - analysis.py <br/>
-  - This Python module contains the source code used to generate summary_file.txt and output plots saved to Images folder as .png files.
+  - Contains source code used to generate summary_file.txt and output plots that are written to the Images folder as .png files.
-  - It Conisits of numerous functions that will be referenced throughout the README file. <br/>
+  - Consists of numberous functions that will be referenced throughout the README file. <br/>
   - Code References will be located in the module at the top of each function and denoted via [*1], [*2],[*n..] etc
   - Run analysis.py to execute the functions and write summary and relevent plots.
   <br/>

 - machine_learning.py<br/>
-  - This Python module contains the source code used to generate two machine learning output plots saved to Images folder as .png files.
+  - Contains source code used to generate three machine learning plots which are written to Images folder as .png files.
-  - It Conisits of two functions that will be referenced throughout the README file and denoted as in analysis.py.
+  - Consists of three functions that will be referenced throughout the README file and denoted as in analysis.py.
   - Run machine_learning.py to execute the functions and write the plots.

 <br/>